-Furthermore, under the terms of the Avecia Purchase Agreement we entered into in connection with the Avecia Acquisition, we are required to pay Avecia (now a subsidiary of Merck & Co., Inc.) \$5 million within 90 days of entering into a multi-year funded development contract that was to be issued by BARDA under solicitation number RFP-BARDA-08-15 (or any substitution or replacement thereof) for the further development of SparVaxTM.
+Under the terms of our agreements with Avecia, we are required to pay Avecia (now a subsidiary of Merck & Co., Inc.) \$5 million within 90 days of entering into a multi-year funded development contract that was to be issued by BARDA under solicitation number RFP-BARDA-08-15 (or any substitution or replacement thereof) for the further development of SparVaxTM.
 RFP-BARDA-08-15 was cancelled by BARDA in December 2009.
 Accordingly, our obligation to pay Avecia the \$5 million payment would mature only upon our receipt of a substitution or replacement thereof.
 We have received funds from BARDA and other U.S. government agencies under various development agreements between us and BARDA.
-Any development contract deemed to be a substitute or replacement of RFP-BARDA-08-15 could trigger our obligation to make the \$5 million payment under the Avecia Purchase Agreement.
+Any development contract deemed to be a substitute or replacement of RFP-BARDA-08-15 could trigger our obligation to make the \$5 million payment.